fistiron097/candy-crush/README.md

-Simple reolica of candy crush
+Add new innovation to this candy crush replica